 How long will it take to get permission?

 Due to the large volume, requests to Guilford Press will take two to three weeks to process.
 Please note that Guilford's response time to each request depends upon accuracy and completeness of the form you have filled out.
 If your deadline is sooner, please notify us and we will try to accommodate your needs.
 The fastest way to clear the permission is through the Copyright Clearance Center.

 Are there fees involved?

 We charge reasonable fees depending on the nature of the use.
 If you feel there is a reason that you should not be charged, please include that information with your request.
 If in our opinion your request falls under the guidelines of Fair Use, we will let you know, and there will be no charge.
 The Guilford title must be properly cited in all cases.

 Do you allow materials to be posted on Internet sites?

-Permission to post materials on an Internet site is processed the same way as print permission, and a limited number of such permissions are granted.
-You must obtain written permission from Guilford before you post the material.
-Permission is required even if your website can be accessed at no charge.
-Please include the URL where the material will be posted, whether it is password protected or not, and information on how the material will be used.
+Permission to post materials on an Internet site is processed the same way as print permission.
+You must obtain written permission from Guilford before you post the material on any Internet or Intranet site.
+Permission is required even if your website can be accessed at no charge or is password protected.
+Please include the URL where the material will be posted and information on how the material will be used.